This leaflet is intended for patients attending for a Cardiac CT Angiogram.

 - You will be asked to undress from the waist up and to wear a hospital gown (if you would like you can bring your own dressing gown to wear).

-- If worn, a sports bra without any metal is preferable.
+- Please don’t wear anything metallic around the chest area e.g. necklaces.
+If worn, a sports bra without any metal is preferable.

 - A cannula (needle) will be inserted into your arm which will be used for the contrast dye injection.

 - You will have your heart rate monitored via an (ECG) monitor.
 To do this you will have four small stickers placed on your chest.
 Hairy areas may need shaving.
-Whilst ECG tabs are being placed their will be another staff member acting as a chaperone as per the Hospital policy.
+Whilst ECG tabs are being placed there will be another staff member acting as a chaperone as per the Hospital policy.

 - Blood pressure will be checked before and after the scan.
+There may be two additional medications administered:

 - A beta blocker injection: this temporarily slows your heart rate down for 20-30 minutes allowing clearer images of the heart.